The Best Intel CPUs (2023 Reviews)

 Source: Hardware Unboxed

 Hardware Unboxed’s testing shows that the i9-13900K comes out on top when it comes to gaming.
-In this 12-game test, on average, the i9-13900K is about 4% faster than the R7 7700X.
+In this extensive 12-game test, on average, the i9-13900K is about 4% faster than the R7 7700X.

-However, when the i9 is coupled with DDR4 memory, it falls behind the Ryzen 7 and Ryzen 9.
+However, when the i9 is coupled with DDR4 memory, it falls behind the powerful Ryzen 7 and Ryzen 9.

 Ryzen 7 and Ryzen 9